joedanz/cf-project-tracker/install/README.txt

 ColdFusion, BlueDragon, or Railo
 CF8/BD/Railo required for avatars mySQL, SQL Server, or Oracle
+If on Railo, Strict Variable Scoping must be off.

 AUTO-LOGIN MODIFICATION:
 To launch the application in an already logged in state as the guest user